rh-id/a-navigator/README.md

 One navigator controls one activity.

-Nested navigator supported through `INavigator.createViewNavigator`. you will need to have one navigator as root and setup view navigator by calling that method
+Nested navigator supported through `INavigator.createViewNavigator`. you will need to have one navigator as root and setup view navigator by calling that method.

+This navigator can handle Jetpack Compose View as well, see `AppCompatExampleActivity.java` and `ExampleComposePage.kt` for example implementation.
+It is best to use Java language rather than Kotlin when using this library especially when save state is enabled.
+If you are not planning to use save state then it should be fine.

 ## Example Usage